Inspiring kids’ love of science through the power of story.

 Pendred “Penny” Noyce

-Penny Noyce is a doctor, educator, and writer.
-She grew up in California, completed a degree in biochemistry at Harvard and a medical degree at Stanford, and did her residency in internal medicine in Minnesota.
-She then moved to the Boston area, where she practiced at a community health center for several years.
-For 25 years, she helped lead the Noyce Foundation, established in honor of her father, Robert Noyce, co-inventor of the integrated circuit and co-founder of Intel.
-The foundation focused on improving science education nationwide, with a focus on afterschool science.
+Penny Noyce is a doctor, educator, writer and publisher.
+She studied biochemistry at Harvard and medicine at Stanford, then completed a residency in internal medicine in Minnesota.
+She moved to the Boston area, where she practiced at a community health center for several years.
 From 1993-2002, Penny helped lead a statewide math and science improvement effort called PALMS in the state of Massachusetts.
 She gradually withdrew from medical practice to focus on her education work and on raising her five children.
-She has served on the boards of numerous non-profits, including most recently the Gulf of Maine Research Institute, the Rennie Center for Education Research and Policy, TERC, the Libra Foundation of Maine, the Concord Consortium, and the Consortium for Mathematics and Its Applications.
-For five years, she served on the Massachusetts Board of Elementary and Secondary Education, and she is a member of the AAAS Public Outreach Committee.

 Barnas Monteith runs Tumblehome Learning, which focuses on creating curriculum and learning materials for K-12 science and engineering education.
 Barnas has served for many years as Chairman of the Massachusetts State Science & Engineering Fair, Inc. — the oldest dedicated inquiry based science education non-profit in the state.
 As a young student, Barnas was one of the most successful science fair participants in MSSEF history, with four 1st place MSSEF wins, four 1st place Regional wins, two International (ISEF) 1st place Grand Awards, and a number of other scholarships and special first prize awards.
 His projects focused on the study of dinosaur and bird evolution using fossilized eggshell microstructures and biochemistry.
 Today, he continues to mentor students developing their own science fair projects.